 The plaintiff bar has gotten scary good at pattern recognition.
 They know which venues favor them, which adjusters settle fast, and which defense firms fold under pressure.
 The question is whether you know the same things about your own portfolio.

-Weekly intelligence for litigation leaders.
-Strategy, technology, and the data that matters.
+Join 1,847 litigation leaders who get weekly intelligence on strategy, technology, and the data that matters.